How To Add Equations To Google Sheets

 Using the Equation Editor

 Google Sheets offers a dedicated Equation Editor that simplifies the process of creating mathematical expressions.
-Here’s how to use it: (See Also: How To Add Excel Sheet To Google Docs)
+Here’s how to use it: (See Also: How To Create A Pie Chart In Google Sheets With Data)

 Inserting an Equation